spsquared/SPARK_Future-Engineers_2022/Notebook/2022/July.md

 # 7/21/22
 Small update - working on integrating camera and control code into packages for actual use, as well as a WiFi card swap so we can stream the video live while testing.
 We encountered some driver issues along the way and used the answer posted on [this thread](https://forums.developer.nvidia.com/t/intel-9260-wifi-on-jetson-nano-jetbot/73360/74) by "idcrook" on 7/24/2019.

+Jupyter lab also isn't working somehow.

 # 7/23/22
 Today we gathered training photos for the AI.
 To do this, we drove the car around the course manually using a control app we designed while continuously saving pictures to a folder.

 The control app is a local HTML page that uses a WebSocket to connect to the car, which we added a WebSocket server to.
 The app currently can be used to control the car with WASD or a (very difficult to use) joystick, and there is a log on the left side, which is currently non-functional.
 There are plans to use the app to allow us to view and debug what the AI is doing as the program is running using a live stream.

 Progress in code includes a better server and control page.
 This makes development easier since it allows us to collect training data much faster when everything is integrated into one app.

+Issues we ran into:
+* The camera could not initialize, since it was "busy".
+The Jupyter kernel was continuing to use teh camera even after releasing it.
+We solved this by restarting Jupyter lab every time we needed to use the camera again.
+In the future the camera will be integrated with everything else.

+# 7/24/22
+The manual drive script now has controller support, making data collection easier.

+Issues we ran into:
+* Python script can't save the image, saying "File not found" even though we aren't looking for a file.
+* The steering lock broke off again - the metal screws going into nylon caused the threads to strip and the steering locks fell off due to the servo continuously bashing them with the steering arms.
+The first time we simply used nylon spacers and the original metal screws to solve the issue, but they broke off again.
+We will be using long nylon screws into nylon spacers from now on.